jph6366/datainlet/README.md

 - Dagster and dbt : A tool that orchestrates data pipelines, and a transformation workflow that compiles and runs your analytics code against your data platform, enabling you and your team to collaborate on a single source of truth for metrics, insights, and business definitions.
 - DuckDB and Polars : Database and data processing library.
+- GDAL and DuckDB Spatial Extension : Geo data abstraction library and a prototype of a geospatial extension for DuckDB.
-- PDAL and TileDB : Point data abstraction library and Database
+- PDAL and TileDB : Point data abstraction library and Database.
-- GeoParquet, GeoArrow :  geospatial data in Apache Arrow and Apache Parquet
+- GeoParquet, GeoArrow :  geospatial data in Apache Arrow and Apache Parquet.
-- STAC : common language to describe geospatial information, so it can more easily be worked with, indexed, and discovered
+- STAC : common language to describe geospatial information, so it can more easily be worked with, indexed, and discovered.
 - HuggingFace : Platform where we publish the datasets.

 ## 🌞 Principles